ioi/ioi.github.io/checklist.md

 There is little time between the end of the competition and the start of appeals.
 You should rehearse what will happen in this time:
 - Judging needs to complete.
 Perhaps a re-judge to ensure stability of results (border-line timeout cases are inevitably going to change the results, so don't worry if they do but stick with the results shown to the students the first time!)
 - The state of the contest database should be dumped for posterity.
 - Test data must be made available to students, along with a mechanism to allow students to run their solutions on the provided test data.
-CMS now provides an "appeals mode" to support this.
+CMS now provides an "analysis mode" to support this.
 - Students should be able to download their submissions (on day 2, you may want to provide access to both day 1 and day 2 submissions)
 - Appeals forms should be ready.